 - a.
 Case reviews: See Section VI.
 Systemic Factors. - b.
 Federal data sources that consolidate and corroborate local data, include: - i.
 Adoption, Foster Care Analysis and Review System (AFCARS) - ii.
 National Child Abuse and Neglect Data System (NCANDS) - iii.
 National Youth in Transition Database (NYTD) - c.
 Statewide Information Systems: See Section VI.
 Systemic Factors.
-The following systems are the primary sources for Hawaii's data: - Child Protective Services System (CPSS) CWSB's electronic database, CPSS, contains information for required federal reports, such as AFCARS and NCANDS.
-It is Hawaii CWSB's official system of record. - ii.
+The following systems are the primary sources for Hawaii's data: - i.
+Child Protective Services System (CPSS)

+CWSB's electronic database, CPSS, contains information for required federal reports, such as AFCARS and NCANDS.
+It is Hawaii CWSB's official system of record.

+- ii.
 State of Hawaii Automated Keiki Assistance (SHAKA) SHAKA is an internet-based database.
 Originally envisioned as the replacement for CPSS, it is now a user-friendly interface with CPSS for selected functions as well as the primary database for NYTD, Education and Training Vouchers (ETV), higher education benefits, and Imua Kakou.
 SHAKA operates three trackers that are key in Hawaii's CFSR PIP: the Initial Contact Tracker, the Monthly Worker Visit with Child Tracker, and the Monthly Worker Visit with Parent Tracker. - d.
 DHS Management Services Office (MSO) Included in MSO functions is the extraction, analysis, and reporting of data pertaining to DHS functions and services.
-MSO uses data in CPSS to provide CWSB with progress and outcome reports.

-2. Data Booklet
+MSO uses data in CPSS to provide CWSB with progress and outcome reports. - 2.
+Data Booklet

-The Data Booklet for the Hawaii FFY 2020 APSR (Data Booklet), included as Attachment C, compiles tables and charts in one document.
-Reference will be made throughout this report to figures in the Data Booklet, which will provide additional supporting information on specific topics.
-The Data Booklet is not intended to be viewed independently of this narrative APSR, as the data is further defined, clarified, and given context in this report.
+The Data Booklet for the Hawaii FFY 2020 APSR (Data Booklet), included as Attachment C in the APSR and is referenced and included as Attachment A. in this CFSP, compiles tables and charts in one document.
+Reference will be made throughout this plan to figures in the Data Booklet, which will provide additional supporting information on specific topics.
+The Data Booklet is not intended to be viewed independently of the narrative APSR or CFSP, as the data is further defined, clarified, and given context in this report.